TomRich01/TomRich01/index.md

 Currently, I'm working on a working prototype of a match-making site called [Matcher](https://matcher.withaliquid.com)

 The project uses Bulma/CSS/SASS for the front-end and Nodejs/ExpressJS for the back-end.

+### Past Projects

+Published an Android app on the Playstore using Unity.
+Currently working to publish another game.

+Managed several web projects (6 projects) for tax accountants, real estate agents, and small business owners.